Hi, I’m Tash

 -

 If, at some point during our work together, you tell me you have suicidal thoughts, I won’t automatically panic or send you to hospital, but I will want to talk with you about them.
 Many people experience suicidal thoughts without any intention to act on them, and therapy can be a safe place to talk about them openly.
-My approach to talking about suicide is generally frank but also serious.
 We can work together to understand them, manage them and reduce their impact.

 Hospitalisation only becomes necessary if you are in immediate danger.
 For example, if you have serious (or even some) intent, a specific plan and/or accessible means, and you are unable to keep yourself safe, then yes, hospitalisation would be necessary.
 In that case, I will support you in accessing the care you need, including preparing you for what the process might be like.
 I have also listed some support services on my page for those in crisis now.